Riftwalker Guide

 • My observations: This had a bigger impact on my fire entity than my air entity.
 It can increase STR and SIZE.
 So it will allow the entity to wield bigger weapons.

-• Offensive Prowess: "improves skills although the different entities seem to adapt better to different weapons, but I do not have enough data to draw any solid conclusions."
+• Offensive Prowess: "improves skills although the different entities seem to adapt better to different weapons".

 • Defensive Valor: "appears to harden its exterior surface, what we would call skin.
 Also ability to avoid hits, and general health are improved."